-State Street Bank and Trust Company (SSB), State Street Financial Center, One Lincoln Street, Boston, Massachusetts 02111 serves as custodian of the funds' cash and securities under a Master Custodian Agreement with the corporation.
+State Street Bank and Trust Company (SSB), State Street Financial Center, One Lincoln Street, Boston, Massachusetts 02111 serves as custodian of the fund's cash and securities under a Master Custodian Agreement with the corporation.
 Foreign securities, if any, are held by foreign banks participating in a network coordinated by SSB.
-The custodian takes no part in determining the investment policies of the funds or in deciding which securities are purchased or sold by the funds.
-The funds, however, may invest in certain obligations of the custodian and may purchase or sell certain securities from or to the custodian.
+The custodian takes no part in determining the investment policies of the fund or in deciding which securities are purchased or sold by the fund.
+The fund, however, may invest in certain obligations of the custodian and may purchase or sell certain securities from or to the custodian.